-The Bank has the "Operational Risk Management Policy" which was adopted by the board of directors.
+As its basic policy for the management of operational risk, the Bank has adopted the "Operational Risk Management Policy" by its board of directors.
 Under this Policy, the Bank clearly states the definition, management framework, and basic management processes of operational risk.